lyon-fnal/devenv/README.md

 id -g  # Group ID
 ```

 Now, edit the `/etc/exports` file with `sudo emacs -nw /etc/exports` from the Mac terminal.
 You may need to enter your password for the `sudo` to work.
-Add a line like the following...
+Add a line like the following (note that if you've upgraded to MacOS Catalina, you'll need to change to the below and restart `nfsd`)...

  ```
-/Users -alldirs -mapall=502:20 -no_subtree_check -async localhost
+/System/Volumes/Data -alldirs -mapall=502:20 -no_subtree_check -async localhost
 ```

  Be sure to replace the `502` with your user ID and the `20` with your group ID.
 Note that the `localhost` means your files will not be exported outside of your laptop, so this is safe.
 Save with `Ctrl-x Ctrl-c`.